TaliBytes/php-home-server/readme.md

 </Directory>
 ```

-7b - in the same your_site.conf file, make sure bindings and aliases are properly configured
+7b - in the same your_site.conf file, make sure bindings and aliases are properly configured:
 ```
 <VirtualHost *:80>
     ServerName your_site